Wolfy18/crossmint-challenge/README.md

 adapter.insert_astral_object(poly) # http POST request to set the object into the megaverse.

 adapter.megaverse = adapter.fetch_map() # Set the current user's megaverse to the adapter.

+adapter.delete_astral_object(poly) # http POST request to delete the object into the megaverse.

 ```